jim-easterbrook/Photini/src/doc/manual/address.rst

 .. image:: ../images/screenshot_145.png

-In this case most of the data is the same, but I changed the ``street`` to the subject of the photograph rather than the place where I was standing.
+In this case most of the data is the same, but I changed ``street`` to the subject of the photograph rather than the place where I was standing.

 .. image:: ../images/screenshot_146.png